 - Viral Misinformation: Incorrect or misleading interpretations of poll results can quickly go viral on social media.
 Without proper fact-checking mechanisms in place, many users might accept these interpretations at face value, leading to a misinformed electorate.

-Transparency is Crucial
+Transparency is crucial!

 As the influence of opinion polls grows, there’s an increasing demand for transparency in how they’re conducted.
 This transparency can help restore trust and ensure that polls serve as informative tools rather than manipulative ones.